frederikaalund/sfj/README.md

 The latter is used to showcase the former.
 Right now, however, neither is very functional.
-Why not have a look at what actually works right now such as the [thread_pool](https://github.com/frederikaalund/sfj/blob/master/black_label/libraries/thread_pool/test/test_1.cpp)!
+Why not have a look at what actually works thus far such as the [thread_pool](https://github.com/frederikaalund/sfj/blob/master/black_label/libraries/thread_pool/test/test_1.cpp)!